Our Journey Into Agile B2B Marketing

 In addition to “open”, “in progress” and “done”, our dashboard has a few additional statuses that help us organise our work.
 We use the “feedback” status whenever we are waiting for action from an external or internal colleague.
 This means that the work has already started but can only continue after this step has been completed.
 Another customisation is “done”, “verified”, and “closed”.
 “Done” means that the task has been completed but we are still waiting for the results.
 For instance, the newsletter has been sent out but we are still waiting for the open and click rates.
 As soon as the results are in, the task can be “verified” and then “closed”.
 The board replicates our value creation chain and always reflects what we are currently working on.

-Screenshot: KANBAN board with marketing tasks in the statuses To Do, In Progress, Feedback and Done
+Screenshot of the KANBAN board with marketing tasks in the statuses To Do, In Progress, Feedback and Done

 Our Experiences With Kanban